 What we get up to .....

-We are a friendly group of people, mainly from Tharston but some from neighbouring villages, who meet bi-monthly on the last Wednesday of the month (January, March, May, July, September and November), currently at Picton Farm Meeting Room, when we either have a visiting speaker, one of our members speaks or we have a "bring it to the meeting" session.
+We are a friendly group of people, mainly from Tharston but some from neighbouring villages, who meet bi-monthly on the last Wednesday of the month (March, May, July, September and November), currently we are looking into venues, when we either have a visiting speaker, one of our members speaks or we have a "bring it to the meeting" session.
 Normally we start at 7.15 p.m. with refreshments for a 7.30 p.m. meeting start.
 See the next section below for details of out next meeting.

 Some of our members have projects they are working on and they usually update the meetings on how they are proceeding, as well as asking for help.